JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 &nbsp;
 ## Global Value Processor

-You can declare a static method as a global value processor that is then used to process the value for every monitored member of the given type (instanced value processors will still be prefered).
-The value processor mehtod must have a valid signature, meaning that is has to accept the monitored type as a fist or second argument, can optionally accept an IFormatData object as a first argument and must return a string.
+You can declare a static method as a global value processor that is then used to process the value for every monitored member of the given type (instanced value processors will still be preferred).
+The value processor method must have a valid signature, meaning that is has to accept the monitored type as a fist or second argument, can optionally accept an IFormatData object as a first argument and must return a string.

 ```c#